dickreuter/neuron_poker/readme.rst

 why this repo aims to have a collborative environment, where models can be added and evaluated.

-To contribute do the following: \* Get Pycharm and build the virtual python environment.
-Use can do: ``pip install -r requirements.txt`` \* Clone your fork to your local machine.
-You can do this directly from
+To contribute do the following:

+- Get Pycharm and build the virtual python environment.
+Use can do: ``pip install -r requirements.txt``
-pycharm: VCS --> check out from version control --> git \* Add as remote the original repository where you created the fork from and call it upstream (your fork will be called origin).
-This can be done with vcs --> git --> remotes \* Create a new branch: click on master at the bottom right, and then click on 'new branch' \* Make your edits. \* Ensure all tests pass.
+- Clone your fork to your local machine.
+You can do this directly from pycharm: VCS --> check out from version control --> git
+- Add as remote the original repository where you created the fork from and call it upstream (the connection to your fork should be called origin).
+This can be done with vcs --> git --> remotes
+- Create a new branch: click on master at the bottom right, and then click on 'new branch'
+- Make your edits.
+- Ensure all tests pass.
 Under file --> settings --> python integrated tools switch to pytest (see screenshot). |image1| You can then just right click on the tests folder and run all tests.
 All tests need to pass.
+Make sure to add your own tests by simply naming the funtion test\_... \
+- Make sure all the tests are passing.
+Best run pytest as described above (in pycharm just right click on the tests folder and run it).
+If a test fails, you can debug the test, by right clicking on it and put breakpoints, or even open a console at the breakpoint: https://stackoverflow.com/questions/19329601/interactive-shell-debugging-with-pycharm
-Make sure to add your own tests by simply naming the funtion test\_... \* Commit your changes (CTRL+K} \* Push your changes to your origin (your fork) (CTRL+SHIFT+K) \* To bring your branch up to date with upstream master, if it has moved on: rebase onto upstream master: click on your branch at the bottom right, then click on upstream/master, then rebase onto.
-Then make sure to force-push (ctrl+shift+k), then select the dropdown next to push and choose force-push (important: don't push and merge a rebased branch with your remote) \* Create a pull request on your github.com to merge your branch with the upstream master. \* When your pull request is approved, it will be merged into the upstream/master. \* Only pull requests where all the tests are passing can be approved.
-Best run pytest as described above (in pycharm just right click on the tests folder and run it)
+- Commit your changes (CTRL+K}
+- Push your changes to your origin (your fork) (CTRL+SHIFT+K)
+- To bring your branch up to date with upstream master, if it has moved on: rebase onto upstream master: click on your branch name at the bottom right of pycharm, then click on upstream/master, then rebase onto.
+You may need to resolve soe conflicts.
+Once this is done, make sure to always force-push (ctrl+shift+k), (not just push).
+This can be done by selecting the dropdown next to push and choose force-push (important: don't push and merge a rebased branch with your remote)
+- Create a pull request on your github.com to merge your branch with the upstream master.
+- When your pull request is approved, it will be merged into the upstream/master.

 Agents
 ------